Physiotherapy vs Orthopedic Treatment

 What Is Orthopaedic Treatment?

-At AlignBody, Orthopaedic treatment focuses on diagnosing, preventing, and treating conditions of the bones, joints, muscles, ligaments, and tendons.
-An orthopaedic doctor (orthopedist) may treat these problems using medicines, injections, braces, minimally invasive procedures, or surgery, depending on severity.
-Orthopaedic treatment covers the diagnosis, management, and rehabilitation of conditions affecting the musculoskeletal system, which includes your bones, joints, muscles, ligaments, tendons, and nerves.
+At AlignBody, orthopaedic treatment focuses on diagnosing, preventing, and managing conditions that affect the bones, joints, muscles, ligaments, and tendons.
+An orthopaedic doctor – also called an orthopedist or bone specialist – uses a range of approaches, including medicines, injections, braces, minimally invasive procedures, and surgery, depending on the severity of the condition.

-Modern orthopaedic treatment has advanced tremendously, with minimally invasive procedures, joint replacement surgeries, and regenerative therapies like PRP and stem cell treatment now offering faster recovery and better long-term outcomes than ever before.
+Modern orthopaedic care has advanced significantly.
+Minimally invasive surgeries, joint replacement procedures, and regenerative therapies like PRP and stem cell treatment now offer patients faster recovery and better long-term outcomes than ever before.

 Common orthopaedic treatment methods include: